-General Adult Description: The Blanchard’s Cricket Frog is a small frog that averages just over 1 inch (2.5 cm) in length.
+Adult Description: The Blanchard’s Cricket Frog is a small frog that averages just over 1 inch (2.5 cm) in length.
 While similar in length, they have a much more compact (less elongate) body plan than Boreal Chorus Frogs.
-Dorsal coloration can be variable from brown to olive green with dark variable markings.
+Background coloration can be tan, brown, or olive green with dark variable markings.
 Hues of lime green, red, and rust colors are commonly observed on individuals.
 Typically, a dark triangle appears between the eyes, but this is not visible in all individuals.
 Black bands are typically present on the thighs and the ventral coloration is white.
-Adult males can be distinguished from females by the presence of a dark colored throat (females have a light colored throat), though this may fade outside of the breeding season.
+Adult males can be distinguished from females by the presence of a dark colored throat (females have a light-colored throat), though this may fade outside of the breeding season.

-General Larval Description: Larval Blanchard’s Cricket Frogs are small to medium in size, and get larger than most true toad tadpoles.
+Larval Description: Larval Blanchard’s Cricket Frogs are small to medium in size and larger than most toad tadpoles.
 Tadpoles are tan in color and have lateral eyes.
 Both the body and the tail fin are lightly mottled in black.
 Typically, small black blotches are present on the dorsal portion of the tail musculature.
-Additionally, in environments where numerous invertebrate predators are present, tadpoles will develop a black tail tip which is used as a lure to direct predatory attacks away from the body.
+Additionally, in environments where invertebrate predators are present, tadpoles develop a black tail tip that is used as a lure to predatory attacks away from the body.

-Species Range: This species has a large distribution and ranges from central Nebraska, western Kansas and Oklahoma, and central Texas east to central Ohio and Kentucky.
+Species Distribution: This species has a large distribution that ranges from central Nebraska, western Kansas and Oklahoma, and central Texas east to central Ohio and Kentucky.

-South Dakota Range: The Blanchard’s Cricket Frog is restricted to southeastern South Dakota along the Missouri River, James River, and Big Sioux River drainages.
+South Dakota Distribution: The Blanchard’s Cricket Frog is restricted to southeastern South Dakota along the Missouri, James, Vermillion, and Big Sioux river drainages.

 South Dakota Status: This species is monitored by the South Dakota Natural Heritage Program.
-Any sightings of this species should be reported to South Dakota Game, Fish and Parks (report observation).
+Any observations of this species should be reported to South Dakota Game, Fish and Parks (report observation).